OHIF/Viewers/docs/latest/extensions/modules/commands.md

 which ones are currently active.
 As extensions depend heavily on these, we will likely publish guidance around creating contexts, and ways to override extension defined contexts in the near future.
-If you would like to discuss potential changes to how contexts work, please don't hesistate to createa new GitHub issue.
+If you would like to discuss potential changes to how contexts work, please don't hesitate to create a new GitHub issue.

 [Some additional information on Contexts can be found here.](./../index.md#contexts)